Skip to main content

 How does Zano ensure decentralization if the devs hold some supply?

-Besides the fact that the foundation fund sits below 5% of the supply, Proof of Stake incentives ensure that all holders remain honest, if they were to harm the network, they would be attacking their own investment.
+Besides the fact that the foundation fund is a small share of the supply (see the Emission page), Proof-of-Stake incentives ensure that all holders remain honest, if they were to harm the network, they would be attacking their own investment.

 Is there a public breakdown of the ZANO token distribution?